yalelibrary/yul-dc-camerata/README.md

 # yul-dc-camerata

-Coordinate services for YUL-DC project
+Coordinate services for the YUL-DC project

 ## Prerequisites